experoinc/graph-based-rbac-with-streaming-synchronization/README.md

 cluster, you should be able to see data stream through your topics as data is getting inserted into your tables.
 The `DseSinkConnector` in its current state seems to be missing configuration options for directing Kafka records to Cassandra keyspaces/tables.
-In a perfect world, you would setup 3 DSE sinks using the 3 Kafka topics you created, and map/direct data accordingly, which would then be viewable at both the Cassandra and graph levels within DSE.
+In a perfect world, you would setup 4 DSE sinks (2 vertices, 2 edges) using the 3 Kafka topics you created, and map/direct data accordingly, which would then be viewable at both the Cassandra and graph levels within DSE.